NixOS/nix/doc/manual/src/command-ref/nix-copy-closure.md

 # Options

-*`--to`*
+  - `--to`
-: Copy the closure of _paths_ from the local Nix store to the Nix store on _machine_.
+    Copy the closure of _paths_ from the local Nix store to the Nix store on _machine_.
 This is the default.

-*`--from`*
+  - `--from`
-: Copy the closure of _paths_ from the Nix store on _machine_ to the local Nix store.
+    Copy the closure of _paths_ from the Nix store on _machine_ to the local Nix store.

-*`--gzip`*
+  - `--gzip`
-: Enable compression of the SSH connection.
+    Enable compression of the SSH connection.

-*`--include-outputs`*
+  - `--include-outputs`
-: Also copy the outputs of store derivations included in the closure.
+    Also copy the outputs of store derivations included in the closure.

-*`--use-substitutes` / `-s`*
+  - `--use-substitutes` / `-s`
-: Attempt to download missing paths on the target machine using Nix’s substitute mechanism.
+    Attempt to download missing paths on the target machine using Nix’s substitute mechanism.
 Any paths that cannot be substituted on the target are still copied normally from the source.
 This is useful, for instance, if the connection between the source and target machine is slow, but the connection between the target machine and `nixos.org` (the default binary cache server) is fast.

-*`-v`*
+  - `-v`
-: Show verbose output.
+    Show verbose output.

 # Environment variables

-*`NIX_SSHOPTS`*
+  - `NIX_SSHOPTS`
-: Additional options to be passed to `ssh` on the command line.
+    Additional options to be passed to `ssh` on the command line.

 # Examples